elBichon/blue_orchid.github.io/README.md

 - [x] Defining the right machie learning model to train the model
 - [x] Saving the model
 - [x] Serving the model
-- [ ] Create an executable that uses argparse, to ask for training or using and then asks for the language and subject or model and sentence to classify
+- [x] Create an executable that uses argparse, to ask for training or using and then asks for the language and subject or model and sentence to classify
+- [] Adding exception handling
+- [] Creating a docker container

 ## Workflow: